josephwright/josephwright.github.io/_posts/2010-01-21-asking-for-help.md

 \end{document}
 ```

 ConTeXt examples are not dissimilar, while plain TeX ones need very  little at all (but I get very few of these).
 It's much faster to supply  everything to start with than to send a snippet with key details left out.
-It's surprising how many things people simply assume are obvious, when they are not (“Surely everyone uses package wibble”).
+It's surprising how many things people simply assume are obvious, when they are not ('Surely everyone uses package wibble').

 Another useful thing to do in advance of sending a query is to send a log file.
 Again, LaTeX users are normally best advised to include `\listfiles` in their input, so the kernel makes a neat listing of everything in use (hopefully including the versions).

 Often, I get description of either how things should look or why they are wrong, rather than an actual example.
-If at all possible, a “reference rendering” is much easier to follow.
+If at all possible, a 'reference rendering' is much easier to follow.
 That can be something done in a drawing programme, using some alternative (but awkward) TeX code, or a screenshot of something.
 Describing things in words (especially if the questioner is not a native English speaker) can be a recipe for a long and painful process.

 For questions posted in public, it's always best to drop me a line so I spot it: I do my best but sometimes I miss things.
 For places such as comp.text.tex, that can simply be a CC on the posting, or for forums a quick note that says